gitlabhq/gitlabhq/doc/user/project/issues/managing_issues.md

 ![Select project to create issue](img/select_project_from_group_level_issue_tracker.png)

-We'll keep track of the project you selected most recently, and use it as the default for your next visit.
+The project you selected most recently becomes the default for your next visit.
 This should save you a lot of time and clicks, if you mostly create issues for the same project.

 ![Create issue from group-level issue tracker](img/create_issue_from_group_level_issue_tracker.png)